-- (1) Arrange solicitations, times for the presentation of bids, quantities, specifications, and delivery schedules in ways that facilitate participation by DBEs and other small businesses and by making contracts more accessible to small businesses, by means such as those provided under §26.39 of this part. - (2) Carry out information and communications programs on contracting procedures and specific contract opportunities (e.g., ensuring the inclusion of DBEs, and other small businesses, on recipient mailing lists for bidders; ensuring the dissemination to bidders on prime contracts a list of potential subcontractors); - (3) Ensuring distribution of the DBE directory, through print and electronic means, to the widest feasible universe of potential prime contractors; and - (4) Hold pre-bid conferences to explain the projects and encourage prime contractors to use DBE's as subcontractors.

-(5) Include DCTA'S goal requirement for DBE participation in solicitations for all DOT-assisted applicable projects.
+- (1) Arrange solicitations, times for the presentation of bids, quantities, specifications, and delivery schedules in ways that facilitate participation by DBEs and other small businesses and by making contracts more accessible to small businesses, by means such as those provided under §26.39 of this part. - (2) Carry out information and communications programs on contracting procedures and specific contract opportunities (e.g., ensuring the inclusion of DBEs, and other small businesses, on recipient mailing lists for bidders; ensuring the dissemination to bidders on prime contracts a list of potential subcontractors); - (3) Ensuring distribution of the DBE directory, through print and electronic means, to the widest feasible universe of potential prime contractors; and - (4) Hold pre-bid conferences to explain the projects and encourage prime contractors to use DBEs as subcontractors. - (5) Include DCTA's goal requirement for DBE participation in solicitations for all DOT-assisted applicable projects.

-The Denton County Transportation Authority (DCTA) will use contract goals to meet any portion of the overall goal Denton County Transportation Authority (DCTA) does not project being able to meet using race-neutral means.
+The DCTA will use contract goals to meet any portion of the overall goal.
+DCTA does not project being able to meet goals using race-neutral means.
 Contract goals are established so that, over the period to which the overall goal applies, they will cumulatively result in meeting any portion of our overall goal that is not projected to be met through the use of race-neutral means.

-We will establish contract goals only on those DOT-assisted contracts that have subcontracting possibilities.
+DCTA will establish contract goals only on those DOT-assisted contracts that have subcontracting possibilities.
 We need not establish a contract goal on every such contract, and the size of contract goals will be adapted to the circumstances of each such contract (e.g., type and location of work, availability of DBEs to perform the particular type of work.)

-We will express our contract goals as a percentage of all DOT-assisted contracts (including purchase orders), exclusive of funds for transit vehicle purchases, during the Federal fiscal year.
+DCTA will express our contract goals as a percentage of all DOT-assisted contracts (including purchase orders), exclusive of funds for transit vehicle purchases, during the Federal fiscal year.